TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Celestial.md

 <br />

-Once we create the script, we wait a bit and when we list the /bin/bash we see that the SUID privilege was successfully attributed, so we can now become root!!
+Once we create the script, we wait a bit and when we list the `/bin/bash` we see that the `SUID privilege` was successfully `attributed`, so we can now `become root`!!

 <br />